Lobendava: History

 The first written mention of Lobendava is from 1449.
-According to the municipal chronicle, it was founded at the turn of the 12th and 13th centuries, according to regional historians it could be founded already around 1084.
+According to the municipal chronicle, it was founded at the turn of the 12th and 13th centuries, but according to regional historians it could be founded already around 1086.
 The village was located on the historic Imperial route from Prague to Dresden.

 Transport

 There are no railways or major roads passing through the municipality.